 3.3 Drug Program Input

-The drug programs provide input on each drug being reviewed through CADTH’s drug reimbursement review processes by identifying issues that may impact their ability to implement a recommendation.
+The drug programs provide input on each drug being reviewed through CADTH’s reimbursement review processes by identifying issues that may impact their ability to implement a recommendation.
 This input increases the relevance of the recommendations and can potentially avoid the need for an implementation advice panel or targeted reassessment later in the process by ensuring that potential implementation issues were considered during the review.

 4. Review Phase